Things to do this February half term in Bristol 2025

 Free half term activities in Bristol

-Scribble and Sketch with RWA (various locations, once a month)
+Scribble and Sketch with RWA

-Get creative at a free morning of fun and informal art and drawing activities at Easton Community Centre, Faithspace, Redcliffe and Greenway Centre Activity Room, Southmead.
+Get creative at a free morning of fun and informal art with Scribble and Sketch drawing activities at Easton Community Centre, Faithspace, Redcliffe and Greenway Centre Activity Room, Southmead.
 These free, monthly creative drawing workshops are run by RWA (Royal West of England Academy) and designed for adults and kids of all ages to do together.
 No pre-booking required.

 What to do in half term in Bristol when it rains